Amazing Artist: Ricky Middlesworth

 SWEET: For this look, I wanted lighting with a fun, playful pop.
 In this 2-light setup, the main light was a head with just a silver dome reflector, in the same position as before, just slightly lowered to create the graphic shadow cast by her necklace.
 I didn’t include any kind of diffusion on this light because the makeup, particularly the type of bronzer and highlight powder Raushanah used, is wonderfully luminescent, and I really wanted to it to shine.
 The key light was a head at half power molded using Cinefoil.
 If you’ve never experimented with that stuff, I highly recommend it!
 It’s extremely versatile as a light modifier, and can save you money if you’re just starting out and can’t afford separate modifiers like strip softboxes or grid spots.
 In case you’re wondering – and I know you are – yes, that cakepop was delicious.

-SEDUCTIVE: This look was a tough one due to a number of factors: a) I didn’t have any solid ideas of how I wanted to light it like I did for the other two, b) we were working with chocolate syrup, which, besides being incredibly aromatic and tempting, was incredibly messy and kind of a one-shot deal, and c) we were running very low on time, and had about 7 minutes to get the shot before our model had to skidaddle.
-Our main light here was left in the same position as our key light from the second shot; high to camera left and pointing slightly behind the model so that it gradated onto the background.
+SEDUCTIVE: This look was a tough one due to a number of factors: a) I didn’t have any solid ideas of how I wanted to light it like I did for the other two, b) we were working with chocolate syrup, which, besides being incredibly aromatic and tempting, was incredibly messy and kind of a one-shot deal, and c) we were running very low on time, and had about 7 minutes to get the shot before our model had to skedaddle.
+Our main light here was in the same position as our key light from the Classic shot; high to camera left and pointing slightly behind the model so that it gradated onto the background.
 Instead of the Cinefoil to modify the light this time, I used a scrim from a softbox to diffuse the shadow transfer edge, and turned the power down about a stop.
 The fill light here was a head with just a silver dome reflector powered down to a little less than half.
 It was left in the same position as our main light in the second shot.

 Tip: Something to keep in mind when using low-level lighting techniques is to be aware of odd shadows, they can really ruin a shot!
 Features that are usually easy to light overhead can become misshapen when the light comes from below, as you no doubt found out as a kid playing with flashlights.
 One of my favorite things about low-level lighting is the glow that it creates that just seems to exude life and energy.